simpleavr/s14clock/index.md

-During the show of versions, "FWx.xx HWxxx", press button 0 will force the clock unit to enter a **burn-in** mode, and the clock unit will operate it display mechanism without WIFI and NTP connection.
+During the show of versions, "FWx.xx HWxxx", press button 0 will force the clock unit to enter a **burn-in** mode, and the clock unit will operate the display mechanism without WIFI and NTP connection.

 ### Firmware Update

 Potential bug fixes and feature enhancements will be provided in [my github repository](https://github.com/simpleavr/s14clock).

-You can try to use this (web based installer;https://simpleavr.github.io/s14clock/install.html), and often times it fails.
-And then you should try this more reliable [Adafruit's ESPTool](https://adafruit.github.io/Adafruit_WebSerial_ESPTool) to upload new firmwares to the clock unit, you will at recent versions of Chrome or Edge browser to use either of the tools;

-For using the Adafruit ESPTool, you have to download appropriate firmware bin file from my github repository, binaries are [in the bin directory](https://github.com/simpleavr/s14clock/tree/main/bin).

-- Conncet the S14Clock unit to laptop / PC via usb
-- Launch browser and navigate to the above mentioned ESPTool web page
-- Reset clock unit by pressing 'Reset' while holding the '0' button
-- Click 'Connect' button on ESPTool web page, identify (ESP32-S2) and select com port
-- Enter 10000 (makes the entry 0x10000), '4 zeros', in first entry box
-- Use 'Choose a file..' button to select firmware bin file
-- Click 'Program' button to start firmware loading

-In extreme case (AutoConnect failed, power off during flash writing, etc), you can try to erase everything in the S2 mini memory and upload bootloader, partition and firmware all over again.
-The procedure is similar to the above, except to click 'Erase' before we select files to upload.
-And we will need to specify 3 binaries to upload;

-- offset 0x1000, bootloader.bin
-- offset 0x8000, partitions.bin
-- offset 0x10000, firmware??_?_?.bin
+You need a modern / recent browser that supports Web-Serial-API to use the [Firmware Installer](./install.html).

 ### Components and Assembly